dreamking60/d3-start-to-finish-leanpub/manuscript/22 D3 event handling.md

 When a circle is clicked, the event handler `handleClick` is called and the **joined value is passed in as the second parameter** (usually named `d`).
 The index of the element is passed in as the third parameter (usually named `i`).

-> Event handlers in D3 versions up to including 5 look like `function(d, i) {...}` where the **first** parameter is the joined value and the second parameter is the index.
+D> Event handlers in D3 versions up to including 5 look like `function(d, i) {...}` where the **first** parameter is the joined value and the second parameter is the index.
->
+D>
-> In version 6 of D3 the browser `MouseEvent` object is passed in as the first parameter to an event handler function.
+D> In version 6 of D3 the browser `MouseEvent` object is passed in as the first parameter to an event handler function.
+(This is a breaking change.)

 Navigate to [https://codepen.io/createwithdata/pen/jOWogEr](https://codepen.io/createwithdata/pen/jOWogEr) to view this example in CodePen

 This approach lets you create **data-driven interactions**.
-In other words you can create interactivity that uses data that’s been joined to HTML/SVG elements.
+In other words you can create interactivity that uses the joined data.
 Here’s another example where a simple information panel is updated when an element is clicked.
 Here’s the HTML:

 ```html
 <div id="info"></div>